In this guide, you will find instructions on how to check brake fluid level and add brake fluid on Chevrolet vehicles.

 - The brake pedal is soft.

-- Brake pedal can be pressed all the way
+- The brake pedal can be pressed all the way

 - ABS light stays ON